What’s Behind The Coca-Cola Company (KO) Volatile Ride?

 KO Market Performance

-KO stocks went down by -2.19% for the week, with the monthly jump of 0.36% and a quarterly performance of 3.23%, while its annual performance rate touched -12.08%.
-The simple moving average for the period of the last 20 days is -1.10% for KO stocks with the simple moving average of -5.71% for the last 200 days.
+KO stocks went down by -0.50% for the week, with the monthly drop of -1.07% and a quarterly performance of 4.08%, while its annual performance rate touched -10.74%.
+The simple moving average for the period of the last 20 days is 0.50% for KO stocks with the simple moving average of -4.35% for the last 200 days.

 Analysts’ Opinion on The Coca-Cola Company (NYSE:KO)